Mountain Valley Pipeline subject of criminal probe

 An EQM spokeswoman says the company is complying with the subpoena.

-Last month, two local attorneys called for a federal investigation into whether pipeline crews violated laws by continuing construction after a permit suspension.
+Last month, two local attorneys called for a federal investigation into whether pipeline crews violated laws by continuing construction on the 300-mile (483-kilometer) pipeline after a permit suspension.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.